RishikeshKeshav/phaidraAssessment/Readme.md

 3. Create a Dockerfile for your application (`main.py`) and build the Docker image:

-4. Set up Docker Compose to manage your services.
-Example `docker-compose.yml`:
+4. Set up Docker Compose to manage your services.: